xmartlabs/xmartlabs.github.io/_posts/2019-11-12-TFlite-to-CoreML.md

 As said before, Netron also allows us to export the weights of these layers.
 You can do that with your model but in this guide we are going to export them differently.

 To export the weights we are going to use the `get_tensor` function of the `tf.lite.Interpreter`.
-This function cannot be used to get intermediate results of a graph but it can be used to get parameters such as weights and biases as well as the outptus of the model.
+This function cannot be used to get intermediate results of a graph but it can be used to get parameters such as weights and biases as well as the outputs of the model.

-Using the code snippet above we get the indexes of the parameters we have to export:
+Using the code snippet in the previous section we get the indexes of the parameters we have to export:

 ```
 0 Identity [ 1 10]